johnnydoubt/saagievements-master/README.md

 - [x] Usage of Saagie design system.
 - [x] New achievement: back-end checks for duplicates before adding to the list
 - [x] Filter button to avoid clutter on achievements list
-- [x] Graph/Tree view: mutate the original achievement object to be readable by React Flow.
+- [x] Graph/Tree view: mutate the original achievement array to be readable by React Flow.
 To be continued... :)

 ## Resources